 An important segment of this corridor would be the planned Lahore-Karachi Motorway.
-In July 2013, a MoU was signed between Pakistan's Ministry for Planning and Development and the China State Construction Engineering Corporation to construct this motorway within three years (The News 2013).
+In July 2013, a MoU was signed between Pakistan's Ministry for Planning

-Karachi will be further connected to Gwadar via two routes: (i) through the Makran Coastal Highway (National Highway N10), which runs primarily between Karachi and Gwadar, passing through the port towns of Ormara and Pasni.
-It is a 653km-long two-lane highway reportedly in good condition and operational since 2003; and (ii) via Khuzdar (National Highway N25) and Hoshab (National Highway N85 and Motorway M8).
+Karachi will be further connected to Gwadar via two routes: i) through the Makran Coastal Highway (National Highway N10), which runs primarily between Karachi and Gwadar, passing through the port towns of Ormara and Pasni.
+It is a 653km-long two-lane highway reportedly in good condition and operational since 2003; and ii) via Khuzdar (National Highway N25) and Hoshab (National Highway N85 and Motorway M8).